open-cogsci/datamatrix/doc-pelican/content/pages/basic.md

 The <code>@</code> operator is only available in Python 3.5 and later.
 </div>

-You can apply a function or `lambda` expression to all cells in a column simulataneously with the `@` operator.
+You can apply a function or `lambda` expression to all cells in a column simultaneously with the `@` operator.

 %--
 python: |